Letting Go: The Pathway of Surrender by David R. Hawkins

 - Expression: Venting and raging your emotions in a not-so-healthy manner.

 - Escape: Numbing your mind so you don’t have to think about your negative feelings or the world falling apart around you.
 This would include drugs, alcohol, risk-seeking, binge-watching TV, and workaholism.

 Your feelings need to be felt and dealt with.
 By using any of the areas above, you’re just burying your feelings, and they will come up to bite you later.
 By allowing your feelings, not judging them, and not letting them take over, you will go a long way to healing your life.

 This process also helps those recovering from addictions.

 Quotes (from the book) that Will Inspire You:

 Getting to Enlightenment:

 “Enlightenment is not something that occurs in the future, after 50 years of sitting cross-legged and saying “OM.”
 It is right here, in this instant.
 You’re not experiencing this state of total peace and timelessness because it is being resisted.
 It is being resisted because you are trying to control the moment.
-If you let go of trying to control your experience of the moment, and if you constantly surrender it like a tone of music, then you live on the crest of this exact always-ness.”
+If you let go of trying to control your experience of the moment and constantly surrender it like a tone of music, then you live on the crest of this exact always-ness.”

 Being Immune to Attacks:

 “The truly humble cannot be humbled.
 They are immune to humiliation.
 They have nothing to defend.
 There is no vulnerability and, therefore, the truly humble do not experience critical attacks by others.
 Instead, a truly humble person sees the critical verbalization by another person as merely a statement of the other person’s inner problems.”